tanyadyne/Coursera_Capstone/README.md

 c) cluster/group those neighborhoods using k-means clustering.

 ## Action
 I first used pandas to import a dataset containing crime statistics for the different London boroughs and preprocessed it into a readable dataframe.
 I then used beautiful soup to scrape additional data from Wikipedia and incoporated it into the dataframe.
 I then used matplotlib to visualise the crime rates in the london boroughs (looking at both the safest and least safest boroughs) and the most common *types* of crime committed.
+Having found the

 ## Result
-Top 3 most committed crimes were Violence against the person, theft, and vehicle offenses.
+The safest London borough (in terms of crime-rate) was Richmond upon Thames (RuT), and the least safest borough was Westminster.
+The top 3 most committed crimes within RuT were Violence against the person, theft, and vehicle offenses.
 The least common type of crime was weapon possession.

-# Things I learnt from this project
-As this project was my first 'major' experience with python, I learnt a lot about how to write readable code, how to use jupyter notebooks, and how to approach a problem using python.
-Of course, I also gained experience using various python packages such as numpy, pandas, matplotlib and folium, among others.